mdturnerinoz/stacksmasher/README.md

      may want to do the same (or test this yourself) as I found the original author's notes (Ubuntu 12.04) not the same for Mageia 2.

 NB2: I have only tested this on Mageia 2 Linux-wise.
-I did try it on Mac OS 10.8.2
+It does fail on Mac OS (BSD
-     with no failures.
-This is not really a surprise since Mac OS X is BSD Unix and as such may have significantly better parameter checking than any Linux distro/variant.
+     Unix) but with no stack trace as it does on Linux.

 Marty Turner - 13 Feb 2013